 The open space network incorporates natural amenities, naturalized and programmed spaces to satisfy the passive and active recreational and social needs of the community.
 The central open space spine offers wet ponds and walking paths that are connected in multiple directions to other open spaces and residential cells in the ASP area.
 A retained wetland and natural features in the southeast corner of the plan anchors the open space system and offers natural amenity and educational opportunities for the community.
-Playgrounds are distributed throughout the community to provide residents with convenient access to an open play area and programmed space from their home.
+Open space offering recreation opportunities is distributed throughout the community to provide residents with convenient access to an open play area and programmed space from their home.
 Overall, the open space network is enhanced by linear open spaces and pathways.